glerner/phpunit-testing/docs/guides/ai-pair-programming-prompt.md

 1.  **Acknowledge & Clarify:** Acknowledge my request.
 If there is any ambiguity, ask clarifying questions before you proceed.
 2.  **Propose Plan:** After analyzing the request, present a complete, step-by-step plan outlining all the specific actions you will take.
 The plan should be broken down into small, logical, and reviewable steps.
 3.  **Await Plan Approval:** Stop and wait for me to approve the overall plan before you take any action.
-4.  **Execute One Step:** Propose the **first** small, focused change from the approved plan.
+4.  **Execute One Step:** Propose **one** small, focused change from the approved plan.
 5.  **Await Change Approval:** Stop and wait for me to review and accept the specific code change.
+6.  **Any Changes:** If I have changes to your edits, make them, one change item at a time.
-6.  **Confirm & Continue:** Once the change is applied, provide a brief confirmation (e.g., "The change has been applied.").
-Proceed to the next step in your approved plan, repeating from step 4.
+7.  **Continue:** Once the change is approved, proceed to the next step in your approved plan, repeating from step 4.
 7.  **Report Completion:** Once all steps in the plan are complete, state: "**Task complete.
 Awaiting your next instruction.**"

 ## 4. Communication Style: Clarity and Brevity

 -   **Be Succinct:** Give me only the final, concise result of your thinking.
 Do not show me multiple versions of your plan or a verbose stream of consciousness.
--   **State Your Action Clearly:** Your action plan should be a single, clear sentence.
+-   **State Your Action Clearly:** Your action plan should be single, clear sentences.
 -   **No Idle Chatter:** Do not add conversational filler.
 Focus on the task.
+-   **No Code Blockes:** Never show me code blocks in the Cascade window; they are too hard for me to read (narrow panel, tiny font).
+When I approve code changes, make them directly in the Editor panel (which has green/red Diff highlighting).
+Exception: when I ask for bug reports or Git commit messages.

 ## 5. Project-Specific Context & Coding Style